IVA Plan: A Guide

-It is a legal method you can use to pay your debts back to your creditors over a certain period of time, usually over a period of five years.
-It gives you the flexibility and affordability to pay all your debts under one management plan, using legal means in reducing your debts as it was passed by the UK government.
+An IVA is a legal method you can use to pay your debts back to your creditors over a certain period of time, usually over a period of five years.
+It gives you the flexibility and affordability to pay all your debts under one management plan, using legal means in reducing your debts.
+The UK government introduced IVAs in 1986 as an alternative to bankruptcy.

 To make your IVA a legal agreement, it has to be carried out by a qualified individual.
 This person is referred to as an Insolvency Practitioner (IP), which can be an accountant or a lawyer.

 How does an IVA work?

 An IVA plan is structured to enable you to pay more to your creditors than it would be possible with bankruptcy.

 Since this is a mutual agreement with your creditors, you will have more control over your finances unlike in a bankruptcy.

 You get a leeway to propose how your assets’ equity (your belongings with value) will be introduced into the debt settlement arrangement.
 You are not coerced to sell your property as it happens with bankruptcy.

 In a nutshell, you are in a position to bargain over your debt repayment, and that is one reason that makes IVA a viable option for those struggling with debts.